5 min read 1 Nov 22

 Central banks are facing strong and persistent inflation.
 So they have started putting rates up – a policy that impacts economic prospects.
 Could inflation go back to its pre-crisis levels?
 What effect could this have on the markets and asset classes?
-Read the answers given by our experts, who were interviewed by Brice Anger, Country Head France at M&G.
+Read the answers given by our experts across all asset classes at M&G Investments.

 The value of a fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.
+Investing involves risk, including the loss of principal.
 Whenever performance is mentioned, past performance is not a guide to future performance.
 The views expressed in this document should not be taken as a recommendation, advice or forecast.

 Thanks to globalisation and technological progress, ‘most of us have seen inflation fading away for many years’, points out Jim Leaviss, Chief Investment Officer Public Fixed Income.
 But globalisation is now under threat on different fronts, especially since the Covid pandemic, which disrupted global production lines by creating bottlenecks.
 And when you add job market tension and an energy price hike to the equation, you get a powerful driver of inflation.